chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 In this simple way, we're able to style some default elements that a content editor would output onto a page without having to repeatedly un-style them later on where they're not needed.
 Depending on when you're reading this article, check [Can I Use](http://caniuse.com/#search=not) for the statistics on using this technique.

-If you have any comments or performance notes about this, please let me know in the comments below or [http://twitter.com/iamchrisburnell](on twitter).
+If you have any comments or performance notes about this, please let me know in the comments below or [on twitter](http://twitter.com/iamchrisburnell).